oncody/civ-board-game-2010/README.md

 Requirements:
 1. Starting city limit is 2
 1. Cannot be built on water
-1. Requires eight adjacent revealed squares
-1. Cannot be adjacent to a hut or village token (it's valid once you remove this token from the map)
-1. Cannot be adjacent to an enemy figure
-1. Its outskirts must not overlap with any other city’s outskirts
+1. Its outskirts must contain eight revealed squares, must not overlap with any other city’s outskirts, and cannot contain an enemy figure, hut, or village token (it is valid once the hut or village token is removed from the map)

 To build a city, sacrifice your scout.
 Move any other friendly figures in this square to a legal adjacent square.
 Add a city token to the map where your scout was.
 Adopt a new social policy.
 Each “Start of Turn” ability on a social policy card can only be used once per turn.
 If a card has two abilities, both can be used once.
 When you lose a city, then you lose a social policy card (but can later re-learn that same one if you want)